-On February 26, 2015 all members of the Board of Directors were offered shares of the Company's common stock at a 20% discount in lieu of cash compensation owed to them for Board services.
+On February 26, 2015, all members of the Board of Directors were offered shares of the Company's common stock at a 20% discount in lieu of cash compensation owed to them for Board services.
 Three members of the Board of Directors elected to receive approximately 59,000 shares of the Company's common stock in lieu of cash compensation totaling \$10,000.

-During the period, the Company recognized stock compensation expense of approximately \$71,000 for 1,425,000 stock options issued to Board members in prior year for services vesting over one to three years.
-As of period end, there remains approximately \$178,000 of stock compensation expense to be recognized.
+During the period ended May 31, 2015, the Company recognized stock compensation expense of approximately \$107,000 for 1,425,000 stock options issued to Board members in prior year for services vesting over one to three years.
+As of May 31, 2015, there remains approximately \$142,000 of stock compensation expense to be recognized.